janusboandersen/frdm_kl25z_minimal_build/docs/README_template.md

 - **Machine instructions (I)** assemble directly to binary opcodes.
 For CM0+, generally only 16-bit Thumb-1 instructions are valid (a few 32-bit Thumb-1 instructions like `bl`, no Thumb-2 or ARM mode).
 The core executes in little-endian mode.

 ##### Implications of 16-bit Thumb instructions and little-endian data layout
+- Only "even" addresses in code space are fetchable/addressable (even = bit 0 is "0").
+    - Instructions are aligned on 2-byte (half word) boundaries.
+So even addresses are the real instruction locations.
+    - LSB on Cortex-M is the Thumb-state flag.
+"1" marks a callable thumb-mode function (as opposed to "0" marking ARM-mode, which is not supported on Cortex-M).
+    - Example: A Reset_Handler linked at 0x0000_02A5 is actually a thumb function at 0x0000_02A4 (addr & 0xFFFF_FFFE)
+    - Unaligned code access is an error.
+- Odd addresses only make sense for byte access.
 - Instructions generally only directly reference registers R0-R7 (ArchMan p.
 A4-62), i.e. registers `000` to `111`.
 They of course will internally access higher registers, e.g. the `PC`, `LR`, `SP` registers, etc.
 - Instructions may not be longer than 16 bits in total.
 - Example: `movs r0, 0x12` (instruction signature `movs Rd, #imm8`) fits in 16 bits -> Opcode is 5 bits (00100), register is 3 bits (000), and 8 bits remain for the immediate 0x12 (00010010).